 "He married Jane Curtis, daughter of Thomas Curtis and Jane (?), on 7 February 1686/87 at Burlington, New Jersey; “Jane Ogborne, the daughter of Thomas Curtice, hath gone contrary to truth and hath brought dishonor to God and grieved his people” (date of meeting)

-OC Editor’s comment: The information stated in www.fieldgenealogy.com about Samuel Ogbourne’s birth is a misunderstanding, the date and place of his birth are the actual date and place of birth of his wife Jane Curtis.
+OC Editor’s comment: 1.
+That Samuel was not a Quaker seems right to us, as we have never been able to find a Samuel in Quaker records in the UK for that period.
+2. The information stated in www.fieldgenealogy.com about Samuel Ogbourne’s birth is a misunderstanding, the date and place of his birth are the actual date and place of birth of his wife Jane Curtis.

 There is the possibility that John is the same John Ogborne of Cecil Co. who on 24 Setember 1677 sold his right to 50 acres of land due to him for time of service spent (part of a grant to promote settlement of Maryland) [Maryland Patents liber 17, Folio 321]